twilight-goose/Mapping-Stations/README.md

 % Error is % error in hydroRIVERS, calculated as (hydroRIVERS - OHN_dist) / OHN_dist * 100

 Table produced using test_cases.network_compare()

+### Compared to Manual Matching
+As of submission @8c9d254, the algorithm is able to match all stations manually matched in q_c_pairs.csv.